 Trains You to Work Under Pressure

 Have you ever thought about how stressful a chess game could be?
 A chess game requires you to think calmly under pressure.
-You are given a few seconds to make the move but you need to make sure that in these few seconds you make the right decision.
+You are given a few seconds to make the move but you need to make sure that in these few seconds, you make the right decision.
 And that will definitely put you in a stressful situation.
 But have you ever seen how calmly chess players play their game?
-This is a result of continuous practice and if you also engage in it you would be able to diffuse the tension and it will help you give your best thus help you gain from all the key benefits of playing chess!
+This is a result of continuous practice and if you also engage in it you would be able to diffuse the tension and it will help you give your best thus helping you gain from all the key benefits of playing chess!

 In a scientific study, it was proven that people who engage in chess even if on an irregular basis have a lesser risk of developing dementia.
 The symptoms of dementia include memory loss and reduced problem-solving ability.
 And as we have already discussed some of the major benefits of playing chess include memory retention and improves problem-solving skills.
-Even if chess cannot help cure dementia, it can contribute towards the prevention of it before it’s onset.
+Even if chess cannot help cure dementia, it can contribute towards the prevention of it before its onset.

 Help Reduce the Risk of ADHD

 ADHD is a “chronic condition including attention difficulty, hyperactivity and impulsiveness“.
-And chess on the other hand helps you to focus, be patient, calm and also helps in curing your anxiety.
+And chess on the other hand helps you to focus, be patient, and calm and also helps in curing your anxiety.
 You can already see the connection.
-Chess with all its interesting moves and techniques has the potential to grab the interests of the player and the possibility of victory maintains this interest throughout the end.
+Chess with all its interesting moves and techniques has the potential to grab the interest of the player and the possibility of victory maintains this interest throughout the end.
 And this is one thing that people suffering from ADHD lack.
-So, another benefit of playing chess is that it would slowly help to develop a sense of interest in those with ADHD and therefore helping them become calm and focused.
+So, another benefit of playing chess is that it would slowly help to develop a sense of interest in those with ADHD and therefore help them become calm and focused.

 Achieve Flow State

 “Flow state is a mental state in which a person performing some activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity”.
 Flow state is basically the state where an individual is working at their utmost potential and chess helps in triggering this state.
-The simple reason is that a chess game demands your complete focus and it’s known that when you are completely focussed towards something you could give it your best and therefore enter your flow state.
+The simple reason is that a chess game demands your complete focus and it’s known that when you are completely focused towards something you could give it your best and therefore enter your flow state.